h-abid97/robust-waste-detection/README.md

 - DETR-based variants used in fine-tuning: [Co-DETR](https://github.com/Sense-X/Co-DETR), [DETA](https://github.com/gaopengcuhk/DETA), [DINO](https://github.com/IDEACVR/DINO).

 We also thank the authors of the [ZeroWaste](https://github.com/dbash/zerowaste/) dataset for making the data publicly available, enabling reproducible research in sustainable AI.

+Additionally, this work was supported in part by Google unrestricted gift 2023.
+The authors are grateful for their generous support, which made this research possible.